nestjs/docs.nestjs.com/content/techniques/sql.md

 export class AppModule {}
 ```

-Now, every entity registered through the `forFeature()` method will be automatically added to the `models` array of the configuration object.
+With that option specified, every model registered through the `forFeature()` method will be automatically added to the `models` array of the configuration object.

-> warning **Warning** Note that models that aren't registered through the `forFeature()` method, but only referenced from the model (association), won't be included.
+> warning **Warning** Note that models that aren't registered through the `forFeature()` method, but are only referenced from the model (via an association), won't be included.

 #### Transactions

 A database transaction symbolizes a unit of work performed within a database management system against a database, and treated in a coherent and reliable way independent of other transactions.
 A transaction generally represents any change in a database ([learn more](https://en.wikipedia.org/wiki/Database_transaction)).

 There are many different strategies to handle [Sequelize transactions](https://sequelize.org/v5/manual/transactions.html).
-Below we will show you a sample implementation of a managed transaction (auto-callback).
+Below is a sample implementation of a managed transaction (auto-callback).

 First, we need to inject the `Sequelize` object into a class in the normal way: